uw-dims/dims-tp/source/testenvironment.rst

    environments, they may be discussed together.
 Duplicative information among test site descriptions may be reduced by referencing earlier descriptions.

+DIMS deployments will all be hosted at the same site, currently two server room racks at the University of Washington Tower ("UW Tower") and Benjamin Hall Research Building ("BRB").

+Each deployed system will be separated from the others and operate independantly (in terms of services and logical network topologies).
+Even if they are in the same rack and possibly sharing some fundamental resources (e.g., Network Attached Storage (NAS), or switched VLANs, they will each be deployed, configured, and will operate in such a manner as to be fully taken down without impacting the operation of the other environments.

+This will allow development, test and evaluation, and user acceptance test

 .. _softwareitems: